Thu 04 Dec 2025 04:48

 CAN I LEAVE MY CHILD IN THE CARE OF THE COACHES AND LEAVE THE CLUB GROUNDS DURING TRAINING?

 Certainly not!
 A responsible adult must be in attendance for your child all the time unless otherwise arranged.
 The coaches and manager cannot be responsible, should your child need your urgent attention or for other reasons.
-This is mandatory in order to comply with the RFU continuum, Safeguarding Policy and our Insurance.
+This is mandatory in order to comply with the RFU guidelines, safeguarding policy and our insurance.
 Going for a refreshment or toilet break are of course acceptable, provided someone is aware of your mobile number, location and has been entrusted to supervise your child in your absence.
 Coaches and managers cannot take legal responsibility for those players whose parents leave them.
-If a parent/guardian/ carer has to leave the ground for any reason, they must always appoint a fellow parent to be responsible for their child.
+If a parent/guardian/ carer has to leave the ground for any reason, they must always appoint a fellow parent/adult in loco parentis to be responsible for their child, should anything happen

-For children in the U7 Age Group upwards the cost is £100 per season.
-In the case of more than one child it is £100 for the oldest child and a discounted rate for any further children who also become members.
-Because U6s do not compete in either festivals or fixtures the registration cost is £50.
+For children in the U7 Age Group upwards the cost is £120 per season.
+In the case of more than one child it is £120 for the oldest child and a discounted rate for any further children who also become members.
+Because U6s do not compete in either festivals the registration cost is £60.

 HOW DO THE MEMBER FEES GET SPENT?

-The money from memberships goes towards a variety of things such as RFU coaching courses, club equipment, paying for entry to festivals etc. It is also to ensure the club is managed in a way that allows us to continue to effectively develop our children, young people and adults’ rugby skills within the local community.
+The money from memberships goes towards a variety of things such as RFU coaching courses, club equipment, paying for entry to festivals etc. It is also to ensure the club is managed in a way that allows us to continue to effectively develop our children, young people and adults’ rugby skills.

 WHO DO I NEED TO GIVE THE COMPLETED MEMBERSHIP FORM/S AND PAYMENT TO?
-Once completed, membership forms can be passed to bar staff where payment can also be processed and a receipt provided.
-All membership forms are then passed on to the Club Registrar who will process it appropriately on the RFU’s online Games Management System.
+Once completed, new membership forms can be passed to bar staff where payment can also be processed and a receipt provided.
+All new membership forms are then passed on to the Club Membership Secretary will process it appropriately on the RFU’s online Games Management System (GMS).
+Once yours' and your a player's details are added to GMS then you can re-register and pay for membership directly online.
+It is also important that all details are kept up to date and it is your responsibility as the parent/guardian to do this.

 WHEN DO I HAVE TO PAY?

-NEW PLAYERS get 2 free taster sessions before payment is due, although registration forms need to be signed and returned immediately.
-Parents of PREVIOUSLY REGISTERED PLAYERS will be expected to return their forms and payment at the earliest opportunity, so their child is then eligible to play in fixtures.
-Without a valid registration and RFU ID your child will not be able to play in any fixture or festival.
+NEW PLAYERS get 2 free taster sessions before payment is due, although new registration forms need to be signed and returned immediately.
+Parents of PREVIOUSLY REGISTERED PLAYERS will be expected to re-register and pay for membership at the earliest opportunity, prior to the season starting, so their child is then eligible to play in fixtures.
+Without a valid registration and RFU ID your child is not insured abd will not be able to play in any fixture or festival.

-VOLUNTEERING - I AM INTERESTED IN HELPING THE MINI/MIDI SECTION AT BASINGSTOKE RFC, HOW CAN I GET INVOLVED?
+VOLUNTEERING - I AM INTERESTED IN HELPING AT BASINGSTOKE RFC, HOW CAN I GET INVOLVED?

 MEDICAL OR OTHER CONDITIONS

-If players have any particular medical conditions or learning disabilities which may impact on their training or playing, please inform your respective lead coach or manager and ensure it is recorded on your child’s membership form under the medical section.
+If players have any particular medical conditions, additional needs (diagnosed or otherwise) or learning disabilities which may impact on their training or playing, please inform your respective lead coach or manager and ensure it is recorded under the medical section on GMS.

 CONCUSSION

-If any player suffers a knock which results in momentary unconsciousness, confusion, memory loss or unsteadiness, then the player in question MUST be removed from the eld of play.
-Please note that in any event, irrespective of their age, in cases of a head injury resulting in concussion the player will not be allowed to return to playing rugby until they have been fully assessed by a medical professional.
-There is excellent advice and guidance available on the RFU and Hampshire RFU’s websites; please see link details below:
+If any player suffers a knock which results in momentary unconsciousness, confusion, headache, memory loss or unsteadiness, then the player in question MUST be removed from the field of play.
+Please note that in any event, irrespective of their age, in cases of a head injury resulting in concussion the player will not be allowed to return to playing rugby until they have followed the RFU GRAS (Graduated Return to Activity and Sport).
+There is excellent advice and guidance available on our own Concussion page and also the RFU and Hampshire RFU’s websites; please see link details below:

 HEADCASE | Rugby Football Union